 There are two transmission options for the 2019 Toyota Hiace: a six-speed manual and a 6-speed automatic transmission.
 Meanwhile, all GL Grandia variants come with a special color, which Toyota calls the Luxury Pearl Toning.
 Price point for the Hiace’s old and new iteration aren’t that far from each other, as the base variants of both generations are within the range of P1.4 to P1.6 million.

 There are five variants of the 2019 Toyota Hiace, another four for the special Luxury Pearl Toning.
-Price range is between P1,590,000 and P2,235,000 for the base Commuter Deluxe to the range-topper GL Grandia Tourer.
+The Hiace Price range is between P1,590,000 and P2,235,000 for the base Commuter Deluxe to the range-topper GL Grandia Tourer.
 If you want to know more about the 2019 Toyota Hiace, Visit the AutoDeal Car Guide, where you may find its prices, specs, and variant range.